 There will be prizes for the best PhD student oral presentation and the best poster (open to students and non-students).
 Each delegate will receive a voting slip in their registration pack for each prize, and are asked to vote for their favourite in each category.
 Once you have filled in your voting slips you can submit them to the conference registration desk.
 In the interests of fairness, please do not vote for somebody from the same institution as you.

 Journal special issues

 There will be the following special issues of journal publications that delegates of GEOMED 2019 can submit to.

-Statistical Methods in Medical Research - General GEOMED 2019 conference theme, contact Andrew Lawson and Duncan Lee for details.
+Statistical Methods in Medical Research - General GEOMED 2019 conference theme, contact Andrew Lawson and Craig Anderson for details.